-The Cuban regime showcases Jonathan Muir playing the piano in prison to make it seem like he is doing well
+The Cuban regime presents Jonathan Muir playing piano in prison to make it seem like he is doing well

 Jonathan David Muir BurgosPhoto © Razones de Cuba

-The Cuban regime is attempting to change the narrative surrounding the situation of the teenager Jonathan David Muir Burgos with a carefully distributed image of the minor playing the piano at a cultural event inside the Canaleta prison in Ciego de Ávila, where he is detained.
+The Cuban regime is attempting to change the narrative regarding the situation of the teenager Jonathan David Muir Burgos with a carefully disseminated image in which the minor is seen playing the piano at a cultural event inside the Canaleta prison in Ciego de Ávila, where he is being held.

 Facebook Capture/Reasons of Cuba.

 However, beyond the image, concerns persist.
-The official version itself acknowledges that the young man is ill and requires treatment, although it attempts to discredit the allegations regarding his physical deterioration by attributing them to an alleged "disinformation campaign."
+The official version itself acknowledges that the young man is ill and needs treatment, although it attempts to discredit the claims about his physical deterioration by attributing them to an alleged "disinformation campaign."

-The disseminated message insists that photographs of Jonathan in the hospital are from previous years and not reflective of his current state.
-Nevertheless, it avoids clearly addressing the central questions: What is his diagnosis today?
+The disseminated message insists that photographs showing Jonathan hospitalized are from previous years and not representative of his current state.
+Nevertheless, it avoids clearly addressing the essential questions: what is his diagnosis today?
 What medical care is he receiving within the prison system?
-Why is he still incarcerated under those conditions?
+Why is he still imprisoned under those conditions?

-For many Cubans inside and outside the island, the image of the piano does not dispel doubts but rather deepens them.
-The use of a sick minor in a public act within prison, far from conveying a sense of calm, reinforces the perception that the regime seeks to control the narrative rather than provide transparency about its actual situation.
+For many Cubans both on and off the island, the image of the piano does not dispel doubts; rather, it deepens them.
+The use of a sick minor in a public act within prison, far from conveying reassurance, reinforces the perception that the regime seeks to control the narrative rather than provide transparency about its real situation.

-The child's own father, the evangelical pastor Elier Muir Ávila, has repeatedly refuted the regime's narrative: "My son is indeed sick, and he does need to be treated," he has said.
+The minor's own father, the evangelical pastor Elier Muir Ávila, has repeatedly denied the regime's narrative: "My son is indeed sick, and he does need to be treated," he said.

-In previous statements, the father had been even more emphatic: “He is malnourished, every day he is losing more and more weight.
-He is very thin”, and had warned that “his life is in danger.”
+In earlier statements, the father had been even more emphatic: "He is malnourished, losing more and more weight each day.
+He is very thin", and he warned that "his life is at risk."

-An image of someone playing a keyboard does not refute any of the specific accusations made by the family: Jonathan receives only one meal a day in a disposable cup, suffers from untreated bedbug infections, endures severe dyshidrosis and infections caused by streptococcus and staphylococcus, and has two intestinal parasites without medical attention.
+An image of someone playing a keyboard does not refute any of the specific complaints from the family: Jonathan receives only one meal a day in a disposable cup, suffers from untreated bedbug infections, experiences severe dyshidrosis and infections from streptococcus and staphylococcus, and has two intestinal parasites without medical attention.

 In a desperate call to his father at 1:45 AM on April 23, the teenager pleaded, "Dad, please, get me out of here, Dad, I can't take it anymore."

-In that same call, he added: "The bedbugs are hurting me again, they won't let me sleep, they bite me, they're infecting my skin, and I feel like my brain can't take it anymore."
+In that same call, he added, "The bedbugs are bothering me again; they won't let me sleep, they bite me, they are infecting my skin, and I can feel my brain that it won't be able to take it anymore."

-The mother of the minor, Pastor Minervina Burgos López, broke her silence when Jonathan had been imprisoned for 37 days to describe episodes of disorientation and vasovagal crises: "He is having crises: he falls asleep, and when he wakes up, he is disoriented, doesn’t remember where he is, and can’t find his bearings."
+The mother of the minor, Pastor Minervina Burgos López, broke her silence when Jonathan had been imprisoned for 37 days to describe episodes of disorientation and vasovagal crises: "He is having crises: he falls asleep and when he wakes up, he is disoriented, he doesn't remember where he is, he can't locate himself well."

-Jonathan was arrested on March 16, 2026, after participating in the protests on March 13 in Morón, triggered by daily power outages lasting over 26 hours and extreme food shortages.
-He was transferred to Canaleta, a maximum-security adult prison, despite being a minor, and charged with the crime of sabotage, a charge that could result in a prison sentence of seven to 15 years.
+Jonathan was arrested on March 16, 2026, after participating in the protests on March 13 in Morón, triggered by daily power outages of more than 26 hours and extreme food shortages.
+He was transferred to Canaleta, a maximum-security adult prison, despite his minority status, and charged with the crime of sabotage, a charge that could result in a prison sentence of seven to 15 years.

-Reasons of Cuba is a tool of State Security associated with Humberto López, a journalist from the state television and a member of the Central Committee of the Communist Party of Cuba.
-Meta blocked his Facebook and Instagram accounts in May 2025 for violations of community standards, and in 2022 dismantled a network of nearly a thousand fake accounts coordinated to amplify his propaganda.
+Reasons of Cuba is an instrument of State Security associated with Humberto López, a state television journalist and member of the Central Committee of the Communist Party of Cuba.
+Meta blocked his Facebook and Instagram accounts in May 2025 for violations of community standards, and in 2022, it dismantled a network of nearly a thousand fake accounts coordinated to amplify his propaganda.

-Congressman Mario Díaz-Balart reiterated his demand last Tuesday: “From the United States, we demand FREEDOM now for Jonathan David Muir Burgos!
-No minor should be persecuted or imprisoned for raising their voice against a dictatorship”.
+The congressman Mario Díaz-Balart reiterated his demand last Tuesday: “From the United States, we demand FREEDOM now for Jonathan David Muir Burgos!
+No minor should be pursued or imprisoned for raising their voice against a dictatorship”.

 Filed under: